opensearch-project/project-website/_community_members/chenyang.md

 redirect_from: '/authors/chenyang/'
 ---

-Chenyang Ji is a Software Engineer at AWS, actively contributing to the OpenSearch Project with a focus on improving search performance and developing observability features.
+Chenyang Ji is a Software Engineer at AWS actively contributing to the OpenSearch Project, with a focus on improving search performance and developing observability features.